rlk/panoptic/data/ABOUT.md

     Config ...
 Change the display configuration
     Data .....
 Load a scene definition file

+## Oculus Rift and 3D TV Modes

+To engage a stereoscopic 3D viewing mode, navigate the Config panel up a level and down to config/stereoscopic.
+An Oculus short-cut button is also provided.

 ## Everything else

     Please see the web site for documentation of all features.